durandaltheta/hermesconcurrencyengine/README.md

 $
 ```

-`hce::channel`s with a buffered internal queue can also be constructed by passing a buffer size to `hce::channel<T>::make(int buffer_size)`. `hce::channel<T>`s with a buffer will not block on `send()` operations until the buffer becomes full.
+`hce::chan`s with a buffered internal queue can also be constructed by passing a buffer size to `hce::chan<T>::make(int buffer_size)`. `hce::chan<T>`s with a buffer will not block on `send()` operations until the buffer becomes full.
 This can be used to optimize send operations from system threads (non-coroutines), where blocking the entire thread is a much more expensive operation.

 Meaning of `buffer_size`:
 `>0`: channel buffer of a specific maximum size (blocks on send if buffer is full)
 `0`: channel buffer of no size (direct point to point data transfer, blocks if no receiver)
 `<0`: channel buffer of unlimited size (never blocks on send)

-Generate `Doxygen` documentation to see more, specifically for `hce::channel<T>` unbuffered/buffered/unlimited channel construction and other API.
+Generate `Doxygen` documentation to see more, specifically for `hce::chaan<T>` unbuffered/buffered/unlimited channel construction and other API.

 ## Thread Blocking Calls
 Arbitrary functions which may block a calling coroutine are unsafe to use directly by a coroutine because they will block the calling thread.
 Doing this will stop the processing of coroutines and in the worst case cause system deadlock.